oleeskild/digitalgardendocs/src/site/notes/Advanced/Hosting alternatives.md

 ## Vercel
 > [!WARNING] Partially supported
-> Search are currently not supported on Vercel
+> Search is currently not supported on Vercel

 ### Blank garden
 To deploy your site to Vercel instead of Netlify, follow the steps in [[Getting Started/01 Getting started\|01 Getting started]], but instead of using the "Deploy to Netlify" button in step 3, click the button below.